 Blindness – A Spiritual Teaching in Seeing

-As the weather in South Korea starts to turn, so have the leaves.
+As the weather in South Korea starts to turn, so do the leaves.
 I have looked forward to this more this year than in the past.
-I wanted to see what it looks like in South Korea in autumn.
+I wanted to see what autumn looks like in South Korea.
 It has arrived.
-Red, burnt orange, orange, yellow, ochre, green and light green fill the streets of Cheonan.
-Today, being a sometimes-sunny sometimes-cloudy day, I wanted to get out on Tang San Mountain with my camera and hiking shoes to enjoy the day.
+Red, burnt orange, orange, yellow, ochre, green, and light green fill the streets of Cheonan.
+Today, being a sometimes-sunny, sometimes-cloudy day, I wanted to get out on Tang San Mountain with my camera and hiking shoes to enjoy the day.
 I did not leave my room till about 3:30, which was fine.
 It is getting dark around 6:00 these days, so I would have plenty of time to explore and take pictures of the trees and whatever else caught my fancy.
-I got some great shots of the top of the white cement apartment buildings foreshadowing all the mountains in the background that surround the city of Cheonan.
+I got some great shots of the top of the white cement apartment buildings, foreshadowing all the mountains in the background that surround the city of Cheonan.
 I had not seen this view before; it was the first time I made it to this trail.
-This trail was more vigorous an incline with better unobstructed views of the city.
+This trail was more vigorous and inclined, with better-unobstructed views of the city.

 Cheonan_landscape- Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services

 I saw there was a set of steps with a sign marking only 0.2 km to the end.
-The steps seemed to go forever but I had been in the middle of the woods by myself in search of solitude long enough.
+The steps seemed to go forever, but I had been in the middle of the woods by myself in search of solitude for a long time.
 I thought some time walking on the street might be nice.
-I started towards the top step, there was a woman standing by herself.
+I started towards the top step; a woman was standing by herself.
 She was wearing a green shirt with a lighter green shawl around her neck and shoulders.
-Her pants were black and she had semi-long black hair.
+Her pants were black, and she had semi-long black hair.
 Everybody in Korea has black hair.
-She was standing on the top step in the middle of the entrance twirling and rubbing her hands on a red leaf that looked like an oak tree would produce.
+She was standing on the top step in the middle of the entrance, twirling and rubbing her hands on a red leaf that looked like an oak tree would produce.
 I paused for a second before entering, not wanting to disturb her intense experience with the leaf.
 She seemed focused and single-minded.

 Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services